 Employee benefits are a non-monetary bonus to an employee’s salary that is provided by their employer.
 Essentially, employment benefits are a type of perks compensation that adds value to a workplace, bringing in talented staff and reducing the number of employees wanting to leave.

-From an employer’s perspective, employment benefits are an excellent tool for keeping staff happy, healthy, and loyal.
-Companies with comprehensive employee benefit schemes are more likely to have a dedicated, productive team that promotes the business; hence, why employee benefits can get competitive.
+From an employer’s perspective, different types of employment benefits are an excellent tool for keeping staff happy, healthy, and loyal.
+Companies with comprehensive employee benefit packages are more likely to have a dedicated, productive team that promotes the business; hence, why employee benefits can get competitive.
 It also explains the rise in employers straying from the traditional path and finding more creative ways to provide perks to their employees.

-Some examples of widespread employee benefits and perks are:
+Some examples of employee benefits and perks are:

 - Medical insurance

 - Life insurance

 Why Are Employee Benefits Important?

 Employment benefits are invaluable to any business because they can be the building blocks for a positive work environment.
 Employee benefits often make up at least 40% of an employee’s compensation package, and therefore shouldn’t be overlooked when accepting a new job.

 A quality employment benefits package can have a considerable impact on an individual’s decision to work for a company and can affect an employee’s likeness to stay with a business.
 In fact, 78% of employees would remain with their employers because of the benefits they provide.
 Employee benefits have many advantages and shouldn’t be overlooked.
 They can influence a company’s turnover rate, employee job performance, the attraction for new talent, and overall employee satisfaction.